The Kingdom of God

 Responsorial Psalm: Psalms 128:1-2, 3, 4-5, 6

 Gospel: Mark 10:2-16 or 10:2-12

 There’s two stories, two readings, in today’s Gospel.
-And when you first approach this Mass, because the first story has to do with the argument the Pharisees were going to bring up to Jesus, we tend to think that it’s all about marriage.
+And when you first approach this Mass, because the first story has to do with the argument the Pharisees were going to bring up to Jesus, we tend to think that it is all about marriage.

 But it’s not about marriage.
-I mean, it’s about marriage, but then again marriage isn’t the principle focus.
+I mean, it’s about marriage, but then again marriage isn’t the principal focus.

-The principle focus of the two stories, Jesus with the Pharisees and Jesus with the little children, the real subject is the Kingdom of God.
-For Mark is concerned about the Kingdom of God.
+The principal focus of the two stories, Jesus with the Pharisees and Jesus with the little children, the real subject is the Kingdom of God, for Mark is concerned about the Kingdom of God.